-In addition to the requirements of General Regulations G.1.3 and G.62 the MSc, MScAgric, MInstAgrar or other appropriate degree is a prerequisite for admission to PhD studies.
-Additional requirements and conditions can be specified by the Dean on the recommendation of the head of department and the supervisor.
+- In addition to the requirements of General Regulations G.1.3 and G.62, an appropriate MSc degree is a prerequisite for admission to PhD studies.
+Additional requirements and conditions can be specified by the Dean on the recommendation of the head of department and the supervisor. - Admission is additionally dependent on availability of supervisor/s and/or projects within the department.